My Dog Never Relaxes? 5 Key Ingredients to Help Your Dog Settle Down

 A lot of people confuse adequate stimulate with boredom busters such as Kongs, lick mats and snuffle mats.
 Although these are good methods of stimulation, if you have a dog that is highly strung these are just a part of the stimulation puzzle.

 Dogs need more stimulation than having a frozen Kong during the day.
-Don’t get me wrong I love boredom busters and fully believe you should have these in your daily routine but don’t rely on these.
+Don’t get me wrong I love boredom busters and fully believe you should have these in your daily routine, they are great way for getting a dog ready to relax but don’t rely solely on these.

 Activities that tap into natural instincts such as scatter feeding, sniffaris, scent work, tracking are amazing activities that are easy to do and fulfil that stimulation need.